HCESrl/vue-responsive-image/README.md

 This is by far the most common use case according to my experience.

 ## Testing
+There is a unit test suite made with:
+- mocha-webpack for the version 1.0
+- jest for the version 2.0

-There is a unit test suite made with mocha-webpack.
-Just clone the project, install with npm, and run `npm run test`.
+Just clone the project, install with npm, and run:
+- `npm run test` for the version 1.0
+- `npm run test:unit` for the version 2.0

 ## Roadmap